Mexico : Safety by City

 WOMEN TRAVELERS RISK : MEDIUM

-Unfortunately, many women will have a problem with being cat-called on the streets, while they might find whistles and comments directed at them offensive.
+Unfortunately, many women will have a problem with being cat-called on the streets, while they might find whistles and comments directed at the offensive.
 Avoid parts of cities that are filled with bars and clubs.
 There aren't any more serious threats in Monterrey.

 So...
 How Safe Is Monterrey Really?

-As any big city in the world is not crime-free and the usual precautions that you would take in NY or Chicago should be exercised here.
+Like any big city in the world is not crime-free and the usual precautions that you would take in NY or Chicago should be exercised here.

 Sporadically there can be a gang-war shootout on the street but you will rarely hear of an innocent person being killed in such incidents.